CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

  * `falcon_windows_become_method` - The way to become a privileged user on Windows (string, default: `runas`)
  * `falcon_windows_become_user` - The privileged user to install the sensor on Windows (string, default: `SYSTEM`)

-***NOTE:** Not all options can be set and deleted.
-View the table below for a full list of options along with their respected states:
+> :warning: **Warning:** Not all options can be set and deleted.
+> View the table below for a full list of options along with their respected states:

 | Option                    | State |
 |---------------------------|-------|